 Classic comfort foods like macaroni and cheese and cheesy soups or party-time snacks and appetizers like loaded nachos or queso dip are packed with flavor.
 Unfortunately, they’re also loaded with sodium.

 Replacing a portion of the processed or fresh cheese with an alternative ingredient in these types of cheesy applications can help to reduce sodium.
 Unfortunately, many alternatives lack flavor and require the addition of additives to restore salty notes, such as potassium chloride or magnesium sulfate.
 These chemical-sounding ingredients are not perceived as clean-label by consumers.
-Just as important is that their addition to a formula doesn’t maintain the original flavor; rather, they impart a bitter taste.
+Just as important is that their addition to a formula doesn’t maintain the original flavor; rather, they can impart a bitter taste.

 Grande Custom Ingredients Group is known for its proprietary whey protein products used to replace dairy products in various formulations.
-One of their recent ingredient innovations, Grande Gusto®, was specifically developed to replace up to 30% of the processed or fresh cheese in formulations.
-This all-natural ingredient maintains a product’s creamy texture and mouthfeel and often enhances the salty notes of the original formulation despite having 10% lower sodium.
+One of their ingredient innovations, Grande Gusto®, was specifically developed to replace up to 30% of the processed or fresh cheese in formulations.
+This all-natural ingredient maintains a product’s creamy texture and mouthfeel and often enhances the salty notes of the original formulation despite having 10–15% lower sodium.

 The science behind it takes advantage of the unique enzymes that are in reduced lactose whey — a naturally occurring ingredient resulting from the cheesemaking process.
 These enzymes allow salty flavors to shine through, leading one sensory panel in a controlled study to prefer the Grande Gusto macaroni and cheese formulation over the control.

 Another major challenge with lower sodium cheese is maintaining a creamy consistency.
 Salt is a natural texturizing aid in many products, including cheese sauces.
 Maintaining salty notes with reduced sodium must be achieved without losing the signature, velvety texture that is expected with cheese sauces.
 The same sensory panel ranked Grande Gusto on top for texture and mouthfeel, too.
-Its ability to reduce costs and minimize waste due to its long shelf life are additional benefits.
+Its ability to optimize costs and minimize waste due to its long shelf life are additional benefits.

 A Proactive Approach to Consumer Demands

 The reality remains that the initiative to lower sodium intake lies with the consumer.
-The cravings for salty foods is, in general, an acquired taste that Americans have become accustomed to.
+The cravings for salty foods are, in general, an acquired taste that Americans have become accustomed to.
 Studies suggest that individuals can desensitize their pallets after about a month of lower sodium intake and, once accustomed to it, often find processed or packaged foods too salty.

 Food producers have a responsibility to offer alternatives, but it’s up to the consumer to embrace a healthy lifestyle that includes less salt.
 Consumers are adopting lower-sodium diets in greater numbers and, if the trend continues, food and beverage manufacturers will have no choice but to cater to them.